 Think about it.
 Jesus did something supernatural.
 The disciples asked how he could affect the fig tree with his words.
-Jesus replied that they need the faith to believe it and do not doubt it, and it will be done, and they could do it too.
+Jesus replied that they need the faith to believe it and to not doubt it, and it will be done, and they could do it too.

-Certainly there is also a metaphorical meaning underneath the statement – such as, have faith and od will move metaphorical mountains for you – but this is not the thing Jesus was actually saying and it does not fit with the context of the sentence.
+Certainly there is also a metaphorical meaning underneath the statement – such as, have faith and God will move metaphorical mountains for you – but this is not the thing Jesus was actually saying and it does not fit with the context of the sentence.

 The disciples wondered how Jesus could physically do something supernatural to change the physical world.
 Jesus told them yes they can do it too.
 They only need enough faith.
 The part about the size of a mustard seed is probably metaphorical, since faith has no size and does not occupy space as far as we know.
-However, the part about being also to also wither a tree with your words, or even tell a mountain to be cast into the sea, was very literal, as this was a direct answer to a clear question.
+However, the part about also being able to wither a tree with your words, or even tell a mountain to be cast into the sea, was very literal, as this was a direct answer to a clear question.